 HAProxy, which stands for High Availability Proxy, is a popular open source software TCP/HTTP Load Balancer and proxying solution which can be run on Linux, macOS, and FreeBSD.
 Its most common use is to improve the performance and reliability of a server environment by distributing the workload across multiple servers (e.g. web, application, database).
 It is used in many high-profile environments, including: GitHub, Imgur, Instagram, and Twitter.

-In this guide, we will provide a general overview of what HAProxy is, basic load-balancing terminology, and examples of how it might be used to improve the performance and reliability of your own server environment.
+In this guide, you’ll get a general overview of what HAProxy is, review load-balancing terminology, and examples of how it might be used to improve the performance and reliability of your own server environment.

 There are many terms and concepts that are important when discussing load balancing and proxying.
-We will go over commonly used terms in the following sub-sections.
+You’ll go over commonly used terms in the following subsections.

-Before we get into the basic types of load balancing, we will talk about ACLs, backends, and frontends.
+Before you get into the basic types of load balancing, you should begin with a review of ACLs, backends, and frontends.